-A rich, creamy pasta dish made with garlic prepared three ways: friend, minced, and roasted.
+A rich, creamy pasta dish made with garlic prepared three ways: fried, minced, and roasted.

 1 Large Head Of Garlic Plus 10 Cloves